The following information applies to land use and subdivision consents.

 The information you give the persons or groups being consulted must be clear and straightforward so they can understand it without confusion or misunderstanding.
-This needs to include an accurate description of the activity you are applying for, such as hours of operation, number of employees etc., any non-compliance with the rules in the District Plan.
-If the property is rented, you will need to obtain the written approval of both the owner and occupier (renter or tenant).
+This needs to include an accurate description of the activity you are applying for, such as hours of operation, number of employees etc, any non-compliance with the rules in the District Plan.
+If the property is rented, you'll need to obtain the written approval of both the owner and occupier (renter or tenant).

 The written approval needs to be on the correct form, and must be signed by all owners and occupiers of the property.
 The site plan and elevations, description of the activity, and assessment of the environmental effects must also be signed by all owner and occupiers of the affected property.
 If any of the above is not done, Council cannot accept the written approval.
 This may notify in your application being notified.

-Council cannot accept ‘conditional approval’ from affected parties (for example, the neighbours signs the affected party form, but writes that their approval is conditional on you planting a hedge to screen their property).
-If a party you have consulted with requests conditions/changes to your activity and you are prepared to accept these to obtain written approval, you need to clearly include these aspects in your proposal.
+Council cannot accept ‘conditional approval’ from affected parties (for example, the neighbour signs the affected party form, but writes that their approval is conditional on you planting a hedge to screen their property).
+If a party you have consulted with requests conditions/changes to your activity and you're prepared to accept these to obtain written approval, you need to clearly include these aspects in your proposal.

 Below is a checklist for applications that must be met before Council will accept your application:

 - Name and address of any occupiers/owners of the subject site

 - The type of resource consent you are seeking for example, land use or subdivision.

 - Other resource consents that are required/being sought from other Councils, such as Horizons Regional Council.

 - Certificate of title for the subject property.